-The biggest problem I see with people buying term life insurance is the fact that many agents just sell based on price alone, which could hurt you later or may not provide you with all of the benefits that a slightly higher rate may offer you.
+The biggest problem I see with people buying term life insurance is the fact that many agents just sell based on price alone.
+This could hurt you or may not provide you with all of the benefits that a slightly higher rate may offer you.

 Living benefits are the newest trend in the life insurance industry, but very few insurance companies are offering the better living benefits that can deliver cash to you during your lifetime.
-There are 3 living benefits that have been introduced, but only a limited number of insurance companies are offering the critical illness and chronic illness benefits mentioned below.
-Living Benefits include:
+There are three living benefits that have been introduced, but only a limited number of insurance companies are offering the critical illness and chronic illness benefits mentioned below.
+Living benefits include:

 A) An accelerated death benefit – The ability to receive policy benefits during your lifetime when confronted with a terminal illness.
 Many companies offer this.

-C) Chronic illness – A cash payment from your policy when you are no longer able to do 2 of 6 activities of daily living (ADL).
+C) Chronic illness – A cash payment from your policy when you are no longer able to do two of six activities of daily living (ADL).
 This provision provides benefits similar to what would be provided by a long term care policy.

 Living benefits provide a dramatic change in life insurance because it can provide cash to you during your lifetime and not just benefits for your beneficiary at death.